aranhaqg/contenful-recipes/README.md

 * Rails 6.0.3
 * GraphQL 1.11.6
 * Contenful Model 1.3.0
+* Docker
+*

 For more details check [Gemfile](Gemfile).

-This app is watched by Code Climate and Travis.
+This app is watched by SourceLevel and Travis.

 ## Contentful Models
 ### Recipe